hackclub/hackclub/workshops/Tkinter/README.md

 ## What is Tkinter

 Tkinter is a library in python used to make cool User Interfaces.
-What the user see on the screen to interact with is called a user interface.
-So here we will use this library (tkinter) to make it.
+What the user sees on the screen to interact with is called a user interface.
+So here we will use this library (Tkinter) to make it.

 ### Setting up the environment for Tkinter